Li Auto Inc. (LI) Stock: A Look at the Analyst Recommendations

 LI) stock’s latest price update

-Li Auto Inc. (NASDAQ: LI)’s stock price has increased by 1.69 compared to its previous closing price of 24.90.
-Nevertheless, the company has seen a 6.84% surge in its stock price over the last five trading sessions.
+Li Auto Inc. (NASDAQ: LI)’s stock price has decreased by -2.53 compared to its previous closing price of 24.95. but the company has seen a 4.78% gain in its stock price over the last five trading sessions.
 Barron’s reported on 02/27/23 that Li Auto Jumps on Earnings.
 Its Growth Is Good News for EV Makers, Including Tesla.

 LI’s Market Performance

-LI’s stock has risen by 6.84% in the past week, with a monthly rise of 3.30% and a quarterly rise of 37.38%.
-The volatility ratio for the week is 2.87% while the volatility levels for the last 30 days are 3.74% for Li Auto Inc. The simple moving average for the last 20 days is 9.17% for LI stock, with a simple moving average of -0.13% for the last 200 days.
+Li Auto Inc. (LI) has seen a 4.78% rise in stock performance for the week, with a -3.11% decline in the past month and a 19.22% surge in the past quarter.
+The volatility ratio for the week is 3.31%, and the volatility levels for the past 30 days are at 3.79% for LI.
+The simple moving average for the last 20 days is 4.89% for LI stock, with a simple moving average of -3.87% for the last 200 days.

 Analysts’ Opinion of LI